yucongj/piano-precision/README.md

 ### Exporting and importing alignments
 To export alignments, go to the File menu and choose Save Score Alignment As (or select the fifth icon from the left).
 The first column in the saved CSV file contains score times and the second column contains onset timestamps in seconds.
 A score time is represented by a text label specifying the measure number and the position within the measure.
-For example, the label “1+0/1” stands for the beginning of the first measure, and the label “1+3/4” stands for after three quarter notes worth of time in the first measure.
+For example, the label “1+0/1” stands for the beginning of the first measure, and the label “1+3/4” stands for after three quarter notes worth of time in the first measure; the latter score position is highlighted in the image at the top.

 To import alignments, go to the File menu and choose Load Score Alignment (or select the third icon from the left).
 The imported CSV file needs to have two columns containing score times and onset times.